Test Runner

 DB_PROVIDER | Storage mode | auto-detect |

-BEDROCK_MODEL_ID | Bedrock model | anthropic.claude-3-haiku-* |
+BEDROCK_MODEL_ID | Bedrock model for judging | anthropic.claude-3-haiku-* |

 Next Steps